Chart Color Schemes

 Narrabri has shown very soft population growth performance across periods assessed by AreaSearch

-By Nov 2025, Narrabri's population is estimated around 7,362.
-This reflects a growth of 35 people since the 2021 Census, which reported 7,327 inhabitants.
-The increase was inferred from AreaSearch's resident population estimate of 7,385 following examination of ABS ERP data release in June 2024 and address validation since the Census date.
-This results in a density ratio of 5.7 persons per square kilometer.
-Narrabri's growth rate exceeded that of its SA3 area at 0.5% compared to 0.3%.
-Natural growth contributed approximately 65.0% of overall population gains recently.
+As of Nov 2025, the estimated population for the Narrabri statistical area (Lv2) is around 7,395.
+This reflects an increase since the 2021 Census which reported a population of 7,327 people.
+The latest estimate comes from AreaSearch following examination of the ABS's ERP data release in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 5.7 persons per square kilometer.
+Narrabri's growth rate of 0.9% since the 2021 census exceeded that of its SA3 area (0.8%).
+Natural growth contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas until 2041.
-By 2041, the suburb is projected to increase by 55 persons based on aggregated SA2-level projections, reflecting an overall increase of 1.0% over the 17 years.
+AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Looking ahead, the Narrabri (SA2) is expected to increase by 55 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 0.6% in total over the 17-year period.

 Frequently Asked Questions - Population